lifa08/float16_from_float32/README.md

 So if the value of float32 is inifnity or 0, it is easy, just map to float16 bit values accordingly.

-This repo mainly aims at explaining in detail the code in [many ways of converting FP32 to FP16](https://www.corsix.org/content/converting-fp32-to-fp16).

 ### Float32 normal to float16 subnormal

 The normal value of float32 in range [2<sup>-24</sup>, 2<sup>-14</sup>) is mapped to subnormal value of float16.